MaastrichtUniversity/docker-common/README.md

 ELASTIC_PASSWORD: foobar
 ```

-* Run code in docker-health such as `./dh.sh zib` to see logs appearing on the elk server.
+* Run code in docker-health such as `./dh.sh etl` to see logs appearing on the elk server.